cmille47/DOUBLY-LINKED-LIST-IN-ARM/README.md

 # compArchLab1

+WHAT THIS IS:
+Takes array and creates a doubly linked list that is sorted and deletes any nodes that contain duplicate values

 QUICK REVIEW ON HOW TO USE GITHUB:
 1. Clone the repository to your personal computer or a studentmachine using the 'git clone' command.
 2. Create a new branch using git checkout -b '<branchname>'